rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ## Component Runtime Execution Requirements

 These requirements ensure that this interface executes correctly within the run-time environment that it will be used in.
+Since closed caption data is coming from video decoder, make sure that video decoders are initialized and available for further operations before the Closed Caption module is up.

 ### Initialization and Startup